SchmidtDSE/bart-ridership-example/README.md

  - Open the PDE.
  - Go to File > Open.
- - Open `bart_geotools.pde` within your copy of this repository.
+ - Open `bart_geotools.pde` within your local copy of this repository.
  - Click run.
+    - Another window, with the visualization, will pop up.

 <br>